 The royalty rates are decent at 70% for ebooks and 60% for print.
 The other upside is that authors’ books will be available on the largest online bookstore with over 300 million customers worldwide.

 Ingram Spark is a hybrid self-publishing platform that allows you to create, publish, and distribute your book digitally and physically.
 They say their distribution network reaches over 40,000 outlets, including bookstores, online stores and ebook retailers, libraries and universities.

-> You can use their book calculator to work out the costs of printing, the wholesale price, and what you may be able to make on physical books.
-With Ingram Spark, you can sell ebooks on Amazon, through Barnes & Noble, Apple iBookstore, Kobo, Google Play, and other ebook stores
+You can use their book calculator to determine the printing costs, the wholesale price, and what you can earn on physical books.
+Their platform lets you sell ebooks on Amazon, through Barnes & Noble, Apple iBookstore, Kobo, Google Play, and other ebook stores.

-> Publish with a vanity press or subsidy press
+Publish with a vanity press or subsidy press

 A vanity press is a publishing company that will publish your book for you.
 Vanity presses charge an upfront fee, then sell the books to you at a discounted price.

 A subsidy press is similar to a vanity press, but instead of charging you an upfront fee, they charge you a percentage of the cost of your book.
 In exchange, they say they will do all the work for you.
 They will design your cover, edit your manuscript, and publish it in both print and ebook formats.